This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The cottage was first built for the original innkeepers.
-It’s a two bed, two bath cottage that can sleep up to 6 people making it a great places to stay in Vermont for families.
+It’s a two-bed, two-bath cottage that can sleep up to 6 people making it a great place to stay in Vermont for families.

 Downtown Bennington is only a 30-minute drive from Manchester and has the quintessential Main Street feel with shops, sidewalk cafés, art galleries, and museums.

-There’s also a Riverwalk, farmers market, and a thriving community center with a rich history, stunning architecture, and small town hospitality.
+There’s also a Riverwalk, a farmers market, and a thriving community center with a rich history, stunning architecture, and small-town hospitality.

-This is one of the best places to visit in Vermont for a bit of Revolutionary War history.
+This is one of the best places to visit in Vermont with family for a bit of Revolutionary War history.

 The Bennington Monument was built to commemorate the Battle of Bennington, which occurred on August 16, 1777 and is considered to be the turning point in the Revolutionary War.

 For $5 you can take the elevator to the top of the Monument (306 ft high) which offers a pretty birds eye view of the Bennington area, including where the battle was fought and all the way to New York state and Massachusetts.

 This monument was definitely one of the most interesting things to see in Vermont.